 - All programs are curriculum-based and conducted by a museum educator from the galleries

-- We have the largest collection of cultural materials in the United States.
+- We care for the largest collection of cultural materials in the United States

-- Students are encouraged to use observation and inquiry skills.
-They see, touch, and compare artifacts to form new perspectives on cultures.
+- Students are encouraged to use observation and inquiry skills to form new perspectives on cultures

-- All classes are 60 minutes unless noted otherwise.
+- All programs are 60 minutes unless noted otherwise

 "You excite the kids and